 20:00 – 00:00

 20:30 We will be welcomed by the lovely Aradhana Sharma (Masala Movement) accompanied by curator Manoj Kurian and Nina Dietzel (KölnBusiness).
-Of course, good music will not be missing either.
-Let‘s have a drink and kick off INDERNET 2022.
+Keshav Purushotham will do the honours behind the DJ booth and the local start-up Kochtiger will provide us with delicious finger food.
+Let‘s have a drink and kick off INDERNET 2022!

 14:00 – 22:00

 14:00 – 22:00 Come and see all the artworks at your leisure.
 Do not hesitate to bring your kids, dogs or elephants.
 The venue is barrier-free and everyone is welcome.
 There will be a drawing corner for the little ones supervised by our lovely illustrator Costanza Coletti.If you have any questions or just feel like saying hi, we are there and looking forward to meet you.